 A much sleeker and sexier Chevrolet Volt is coming to showrooms next year, and we have the first spy shots of a prototype.
 This is the second generation of Chevy’s groundbreaking extended-range electric car, and though its styling is still not as avant-garde as that of the original Volt concept shown in 2007

 , it should still turn heads when cruising—silently—down the road.
-A sedan body with a rear liftback looks to be remaining, but the roof appears more coupe-like and a lot lower compared to the current model.
+A sedan body with a rear liftback looks to be remaining, but the roof appears more coupe-like and a lot lower compared to the outgoing model.

 This engine will be used primarily to charge a lithium-ion battery, but, as we saw with the current model, the engine may also drive the wheels during high-load situations.
 The all-electric range of the new Volt should match the 40 miles of the current model, though we’ve heard on several occasions that this figure may be increased to help lure customers from Nissan and Tesla Motors [NSDQ:TSLA], whose electric cars have ranges that well exceed the Volt’s.
 Note, GM is also planning a pure-electric car